Recovering a time-homogeneous stock price process from perpetual option prices

 where we have chosen to extend the definition of $\varphi$ to $(1,\infty)$ in the natural way.
-Then $s(x) = 3 - 2 \ln 2 - 3/2x$ for $x<1/2$ and $s(x)=2 \ln x$ otherwise.
-It follows that $g$ is everywhere convex but has a discontinuous first derivative at $z=-2 \ln 2$, and that the corresponding measure $\nu$ has a positive density with respect to Lebesgue measure {\em and} an atom of size $r^{-1}/12$ at $-2 \ln 2$.
-In the terminology of stochastic processes the process $Z$ is `sticky' at this point --- for a discussion of sticky Brownian motion see Amit~\cite{Ami} or, for the one-sided case Warren~\cite{War}. }\end{eg}
+Then, $s(x) = 3 - 2 \ln2 - 3/2x$ for $x<1/2$ and $s(x)=2 \ln x$ otherwise.
+It follows that $g$ is everywhere convex, but has a discontinuous first derivative at $z=-2 \ln2$, and that the corresponding measure $\nu$ has a positive density with respect to Lebesgue measure \textit{and} an atom of size $r^{-1}/12$ at $-2 \ln2$.
+In the terminology of stochastic processes, the process $Z$ is ``sticky'' at this point; for a~discussion of sticky Brownian motion, see Amit~\cite{Ami} or, for the one-sided case, see Warren~\cite{War}. \end{eg}

-If $P$ is piecewise linear (for example if $P$ is obtained by linear interpolation from a finite number of options) then $\varphi$ is piecewise linear, $s$ is piecewise linear, $g$ is piecewise linear, and $\nu$ consists of a series of atoms.
-As a consequence the process $Z_t$ is a continuous-time Markov process on a countable state-space (at least whilst $Z_t < s(x_0)\equiv 0$), in which transitions are to nearest neighbours only.
+If $P$ is piecewise linear (e.g., if $P$ is obtained by linear interpolation from a finite number of options), then $\varphi$ is piecewise linear, $s$ is piecewise linear, $g$ is piecewise linear and $\nu$ consists of a series of atoms.
+As a consequence the process $Z_t$ is a continuous-time Markov process on a countable state space [at least while $Z_t < s(x_0)\equiv0$], in which transitions are to nearest neighbors only.
 Holding times in states are exponential and the jump probabilities are such that $Z_t$ is a martingale.

-In turn this means that $X_t$ is a continuous-time Markov process on a countable set of points (at least whilst $X_t < x_0$).
+In turn this means that $X_t$ is a continuous-time Markov process on a countable set of points (at least while $X_t < x_0$).

-\begin{eg} {\rm Suppose
+\begin{eg} Suppose

-This is consistent with a situation in which only two perpetual American put options trade, with strikes $1$ and $3/2$ and prices 1/3 and 2/3, in which case we may assume that we have extrapolated from the traded prices to a put pricing function $P(K)$ which is consistent with the traded prices.
+This is consistent with a situation in which only two perpetual American put options trade, with strikes $1$ and $3/2,$ and prices $1/3$ and $2/3$, in which case we may assume that we have extrapolated from the traded prices to a put pricing\vadjust{\goodbreak} function~$P(K)$ which is consistent with the traded prices.
+The function